 Behavioral therapy involves strategies for managing repetitive, aggressive, and other behaviors.

 A person may wish to contact a healthcare provider if they or someone they know develops new or worsening ASD-related behaviors.

 Parents and caregivers of autistic individuals should stay in contact with their primary care physician.
 The physician can perform health and wellness evaluations via video chat services.
 They can also provide effective treatment recommendations and behavioral intervention strategies.

 People should also contact a healthcare provider if they or someone they live with develops symptoms of COVID-19.
-According to the CDC, the most common symptoms are a cough and shortness of breath or difficulty breathing.
+According to the

 People with at least two of the following symptoms may also have COVID-19:

 - a headache

 - a new loss of taste or smell